Getting started with React & Progressier

 Why choose React and Progressier for your PWA?

-- No out-of-the-box logic for push notifications
+- Lack of built-in support for push notifications